Prepare Your Community

 START PLANNING NOW!

-Form a local Forest Pest Planning and Response Team—Team members will help implement and guide the plan, keep abreast of, coordinate and communicate information to residents.
+3. Form a local Forest Pest Planning and Response Team—Team members will help implement and guide the plan as well as keep abreast of, coordinate and communicate information to residents.

-Brief the decision-makers—Meet with your community’s leadership and bring them up to speed on the issue.
+4. Brief the decision-makers—Meet with your community’s leadership and bring them up to speed on the issue.
 State staff can provide technical support with the latest information and strategy.
-Outreach resources for briefing decision makers are available in the Vermont Forest Pest Preparedness: Communications Toolkit (COMING SOON!).
+A two-page overview, Vermot Forest Pest Planning: Is your community prepared?, and other outreach resources for briefing decision makers on EAB and the planning process are available.

-Assess your community ‘s level of preparedness and prioritize action steps—This assessment will help your community identify the policies, protocols, resources (equipment, labor and funding) and other actions needed to efficiently and effectively respond to a pest infestation.
+6. Assess your community ‘s level of preparedness and prioritize action steps—This assessment will help your community identify the policies, protocols, resources (equipment, labor and funding) and other actions needed to efficiently and effectively respond to a pest infestation.
 Complete the Vermont Forest Pest Preparedness: Planning Worksheet (word doc) or PDF.
+The Vermont Forest Pest Preparedness: Community Resource Toolbox provides links and background information on all aspects of pest preparedness and response.

 The following resources will help your community reduce the risk of introduction and spread, mitigate the impacts of these pests, and prevent future catastrophic losses.